duckduckgo/duckduckgo-documentation/duckduckhack/resources/code_styleguide.md

 - Avoid the use of vendor prefixes and experimental features.
 We strive for a uniform experience on all current browsers and your IA *must* work across them.

     When in doubt, [CanIUse](http://caniuse.com/) is a good resource for determining if prefixes are needed.
-Keep in mind that we support IE8+, and recent versions of Chrome, Firefox, Safari, and Opera.
+We support IE 9+, and recent versions of Chrome, Firefox, Safari, and Opera.

     ```css
     /* Bad */